2 Haitian Americans detained in slaying of Haiti president - News Break

 2 Haitian Americans detained in slaying of Haiti president

-PORT-AU-PRINCE, Haiti — (AP) — Two men believed to be Haitian Americans — one of them purportedly a former bodyguard at the Canadian Embassy in Port au Prince — have been arrested in connection with the assassination of Haiti’s president, Haitian officials said Thursday.
+PORT-AU-PRINCE, Haiti — (AP) — Two men believed to be Haitian Americans — one of them purportedly a former bodyguard at the Canadian Embassy in Port au Prince — have been arrested in connection with the assassination of Haiti’s president, a senior Haitian official said Thursday.

-James Solages and Joseph Vincent were among 17 suspects detained in the brazen killing of President Jovenel Moïse by gunmen at his home in the pre-dawn hours Wednesday.
-Fifteen of them are from Colombia, according to Léon Charles, chief of Haiti's National Police.
-He added that three other suspects were killed by police and eight others are on the run.
-Charles had earlier said seven were killed.
+Mathias Pierre, Haiti’s minister of elections, told The Associated Press that James Solages, a Haitian American, was among six people arrested in the brazen killing of President Jovenel Moise by gunmen at his home in the pre-dawn hours Wednesday.
+He also said that four others are from Colombia.
+The oldest suspect is 55 and the youngest, Solages, is 35, he said.

-“We are going to bring them to justice,” he said as the 17 suspects sat handcuffed on the floor during a press conference Thursday night.
+Seven other suspected assailants were killed in a gunfight with police, according to Haiti's director of National Police Léon Charles.

 Solages described himself as a “certified diplomatic agent,” an advocate for children and budding politician on a website for a charity he established in 2019 in south Florida to assist residents.